Rithy58/ubarter-matching/README.md

 ## TODO
 + Error Handling
 + Check for username duplication
++ Handle incorrect login info
  + Send message for incorrect username and/or password